Notable celebrities who have hearing loss or tinnitus

 Redford won an Oscar for Best Director for "Ordinary People" (1981).
 The 1994 Cecil B DeMille Award winner also starred in other memorable movies, such as "Butch Cassidy and the Sundance Kid" (1969), "The Way We Were" (1973) and "The Sting" (1973), roles that made him a box office star and acting legend.

-Musicians with hearing loss
+Famous musicians with hearing loss or tinnitus

-Huey Lewis is one of the latest musicians to stop touring due to Meniere’s disease, saying that the affliction makes it impossible to find pitch.
+Lewis is one of the latest musicians to stop touring due to Meniere’s disease, saying that the affliction makes it impossible to find pitch.
 Meniere’s disease affects the inner ear and vestibular (balance) system.
 While he has slowed down some, he still sings, telling the San Francisco Chronicle in 2019 that "I haven’t given up.”
 Those afflicted with the disease often experience hearing loss, dizziness, tinnitus, and a feeling of fullness or pressure in the affected ear.